 Each Heart of Wigan sculpture is the beginning of a one mile walk mapped out for you to enjoy and explore Pennington Flash.

 Amenities and activities

-For those who enjoy sport, a challenging nine hole pay and play golf course (external link) is located on site.
+For those who enjoy sport, a challenging nine hole pay and play golf course is located on site.
 Horse riding and angling is also permitted in designated areas and sailing and windsurfing are available at Leigh and Lowton Sailing Club.
 The children’s play area, picnic areas and informal recreation areas are ideal for families.

-Inspiring healthy lifestyles have actively encouraged community usage of the site and the easy access and links with local rights of way is seen as a positive benefit to any future plans.
+Be Well leisure services have actively encouraged community usage of the site and the easy access and links with local rights of way is seen as a positive benefit to any future plans.

 Along with its rich biodiversity, the reserve is valued as a local amenity and resource for education and awareness, making it an area of high importance.

 Conservation plans include combating the dense woodland cover that has developed and is now having a negative impact on some of the more fragile wetland habitats.
 This will be addressed through habitat work to strategically remove the areas of planted woodland that have little biodiversity value.

 To celebrate the Queen's Jubilee Celebrations of 2012, a series of 15 Legacy Walks were developed ranging from 1 to 9 miles.
 Each walk in Wigan Borough's green space is recognised by Silver, Gold and Diamond accreditation.